Bishop Verot High School

 Bishop Verot High School is a private, Roman Catholic high school in Fort Myers, Florida.
 It is located in the Diocese of Venice, Florida.

 History

-Bishop Verot Catholic High School was established in 1962 as Fort Myers Central Catholic High School.
-The school was renamed Bishop Verot when they moved to their newly constructed location in 1964.
-The school is named after Bishop Augustin Verot, the first Bishop of Florida.
-Suzie O'Grady is currently serving as the principal.
+Bishop Verot Catholic High School was established in 1969 as Fort Myers Central Catholic High School.
+The school was renamed "Bishop Verot", after Bishop Augustin Vérot, when they moved to their newly-constructed location in 1980.
+Suzie O’Grady is currently serving as the principal.

 Athletics

 The school's sports teams are nicknamed the "Vikings."
 The outdoor teams play on field turf installed in 2005.
 The indoor teams play in the John J. Nevins Gymnasium, which played host to the City of Palms Classic from 1994 to 2015.